dxw/playbook/_includes/sections/working-here/managing-your-day-to-day-work.md

   that differs from the schedule, record your time as that.
 - If you worked on something else, leave the time blank or zero out what you were scheduled to work on.
-- If you were away on planned leave, confirm your time as "Out of office".
+- If you were off sick or on leave, make sure this is recorded on BreatheHR and it should be automatically copied across to Productive.
-- If you were off sick, record your time as "Sick".
-- If you had unplanned leave, record your time as "Out of office".
 - If you were away due to a regular day off, as part of your working pattern, leave the time blank or zero out what you were scheduled to work on.